-Our education provision supports those who face disability and / or disadvantage, and we work with local schools and colleges to enable individuals to learn new skills and learn ways of coping with difficulties.
+Our education provision supports those who experience Special Educational Needs, and we work with local schools and colleges to enable individuals to learn new skills and learn ways of coping with difficulties.

 We know that getting a qualification can be a really exciting thing and give huge sense of achievement to the individual completing it.
 We offer a number of qualifications or sections of qualifications through ASDAN or AQA, so we have a huge array of qualifications we can offer, not just around maths and English but around practical skills, and life skills.